 When the city of Johns Creek was awarded federal Coronavirus Aid, Relief and Economic Security (CARES) funds through Fulton county, I voted to accept the funding and worked to make sure the funds would specifically help small- and medium-sized local businesses.

 The Explorer’s Program is an initiative designed to bridge the gap between our young adults, schools, and businesses.
 This program will provide career pathway opportunities for students enrolled in our city schools to and allow them to explore professional careers in the city of Johns Creek such as Public Safety, Technology, Communication, Architecture, Engineering and more.

 Johns Creek Town Center Project

 Another long-awaited project to make our city more vibrant and family friendly is championed by our Town Center Advisory Committee.
 I serve as a Council liaison, and every meeting provides exciting updates.
-The design will be unique and community based for all to enjoy and be proud of.
+The design will be unique and community based to include the Legacy Arts Center for all to enjoy and be proud of.
 This committee will embrace our diversity and cultures that make Johns Creek one of the most desirable and safe communities for all families.

 Improving Johns Creek Parks

 Our parks program is thriving as we have opened new parks during the last year and are excited about the 200 acre park along the Chattahoochee River which will open later this spring.
 This park will have something for all of us to enjoy with sports fields, pavilions, a 5K track, and rebuilt pedestrian bridge to connect us to the City of Duluth.